suyjuris/obst/README.md

 * Layouts are computed going backwards in time, so the iterative graph layout starts with the last frame.
 * Both the ellipses and quadratic spline are drawn in the fragment shader.
 * To have accurate gaps while drawing the quadratic splines, the relationship between t (the curve parameter) and the length of the curve, which is decidedly non-linear, is approximated by a third-degree polynomial for the fragment shader.
 * Text is rendered by first getting the browser to draw it in a 2D canvas environment, and then copying it onto a WebGL texture.
-This process is performed whenever the scale changes, in the hope of having pixel-perfect text.
+This process is performed whenever the scale changes.
+* Labels are offset by a subpixel amount to make the glyph texture map exactly onto the screen pixels.
+But that is only for the start and end points of an animation, the others are interpolated normally so that the animation feels smooth.

 ## Trivia